Wjinlei/WSADM/README.md

 Because operation `WebServer` may need to know `WebServer` installation path
 So `GetServerManager(string?
 The path)` method passes a Nullable `path` installation path
 If the server does not require the installation path, such as `IIS`, then pass `null`.

+Welcome to contribute interface code, welcome to contribute implementation classes.